pschachte/wybe/WYBE.md

 converting its type from *type1* to *type2*, without changing the representation.
 This just allows getting around LLVM strong typing; it does not actually require any instructions.

+#### Handling impurity

+Impure operations, such as input/output operations, can present a challenge in Wybe.
+The Wybe compiler is entitled to, and does, eliminate operations that do not produce needed values.
+Likewise, it can and does reorder operations in function and procedure definitions, as long as it ensures that the inputs to an operation are all computed before executing that operation.
+However, the compiler respects (purity declarations)[#purity]:  if a procedure is declared `impure` or `semipure`, calls to it will not be eliminated or reordered.

+Additionally, the Wybe library defines a type `phantom`, whose representation has zero bits (it is a type with one constructor with no arguments).
+The compiler automatically removes any input or output arguments whose types have zero bits when LLVM code is being generated, including calls to foreign code.
+The type of the `io` resource is `phantom`, thus the `io` resource can be passed into or out of any foreign call without anything actually being passed to the foreign function or LLVM instruction.
+Yet the phantom value is threaded through the code, ensuring that the compiler respects the ordering of operations.

+This gives two ways of managing impurity in Wybe:

+ * An operation can `use` the `!io` resource or another resource or value of type `phantom`; or
+ * It can be declared `impure` or `semipure`.

+If impurity is managed through a `phantom` (or other zero-bit type) resource or value, that resource or value will need to be threaded through the entire application.
+In most cases, this is the prefered approach:  it gives the compiler more scope for optimisation, and provides documentation to the user of how operations impact the state of the computation.

+Managing impurity through the purity system allows low-level Wybe code to circumvent the purity of the language, but then to present a pure interface to that code.
+For example, the `logging` library module allows the programmer to insert "debugging printfs" in their code.
+Such operations are not meant to be used in a released application, but can be very useful for the programmer to understand the behaviour of their code.